giladlotan/itpmssd/Week_6/README.md

 _Discuss Interview Protocols_

-_Social Discussion_: Power, Control, and Manipulation
+_Social Discussion_: Trust, Control, and Regulation
 - The role of trust in information ecologies
 - How systems get regulated